 Certificate in Clinical Data Management

-Clinical data managers coordinate and oversee clinical trials that evaluate new pharmaceutical drugs and medical devices.
-Courses in a program cover clinical, regulatory, scientific and project management topics related to clinical research.
+Courses in a clinical data management program cover clinical, regulatory, scientific and project management topics related to clinical research.
 Students learn how to monitor trials, perform proper safety protocols, meet industry regulations and record accurate data.
 They also typically complete basic training in management and communications.
 Some specific courses might include:

 - Clinical trial design